MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-sharepoint-online-list.md

 ## Part 2: Create a report

-1. On the left side, select the **Data** icon to see that your SharePoint list data that was loaded.
+1. On the left side, select the **Data** icon to see that your SharePoint list data was loaded.

-2. Make sure your list columns with numbers show the Sum icon in the **Fields pane** on the right.
-For any that don't, select the column header in the table view, select the **Modeling** tab, then changing the **Data type** to **Decimal Number** or **Whole Number**, depending on the data.
+2. Make sure your list columns with numbers show the Sum, or Sigma, icon in the **Fields pane** on the right.
+For any that don't, select the column header in the table view, select the **Modeling** tab, then change the **Data type** to **Decimal Number** or **Whole Number**, depending on the data.
 If prompted to confirm your change, select **Yes**.
 If your number is a special format, like currency, you can also choose that by setting the **Format**.

    Watch a video of this step:
    <iframe width="400" height="300" src="https://www.youtube.com/embed/OZO3x2NF8Ak?start=147&end=204" frameborder="0" allowfullscreen></iframe>